SPOTIFY

 Questionnaires are great for gathering a lot of information at once.
 They are typically short, allowing for more people to participate.
 Taking time to curate concise and useful questions is the key to success.

-1. Music vs Podcast: A large number of people say they use Spotify consistently for music but other apps (i.e. YouTube) for podcasts.
+1. Music vs Podcast: Many people say they use Spotify for music but other apps (i.e. YouTube) for podcasts.

 2. Spotify Rating: The average rating for Spotify app is 8 out of 10.
-Most people are very satisfied and don’t have much issues, at least nothing to the point where they would stop using it.
+Most people are satisfied and don’t have much issues, at least not to the point where they would stop using it.

 3. Alternate apps: If Spotify did not exist, an overwhelming majority would use YouTube or Apple music, with occasional ones using Pandora and Amazon music.

-Mobile: Nearly everyone listens to Spotify on a mobile device (typically paired with Bluetooth on earbud or car).
+• Mobile: Nearly everyone listens to Spotify on mobile.

-International music: There were a couple comments on the music database lacking for songs not from the United States.
+• International music: Lack songs not from the United States.

-1-on-1 interviews are typically the best way to gain helpful information since you are engaging directly with actual users.
-You encounter insights through subtle mannerisms and facial expressions (not possible from a remote questionnaire).
+1-on-1 interviews let you engage directly with actual users.
+You can encounter insights through subtle mannerisms and facial expressions (not possible from a remote questionnaire).
 Understanding the entire user experience (not just when they use the app) can unlock greater insights.

-For this project, I started doing interviews on Spotify as a whole, in order to understand how people use the app.
+For this project, I started by conducting interviews on Spotify as a whole, in order to understand how people use the app.
 Then, I tried to find common habits and pain-points.
 Based on that, I conducted more specific interviews focused on those pain-points (in this case, podcast selection and usage).

 Phase I - General Interview

 This phase was focused on understanding how users use Spotify in general.
-I tried to ask questions related to music and podcasts outside of Spotify as well.
-A main portion will still be spent on Spotify’s features – playlists, offline mode, plans, etc.
+I asked questions related to music and podcasts outside of Spotify as well.
+A main portion was spent on Spotify’s features – playlists, offline mode, plans, etc.

-Based on questionnaire results and the general interview, there was a good amount of people who identified frustrations with podcasts.
-I decided to hone in more specifically on podcast usage in Spotify.
+Based on results from the questionnaire and general interview, there were a lots of frustrations with podcasts usage in Spotify.

-As Spotify is meant for music and podcasts, I still had to include questions related to music to get a more holistic view of app usage.
+As Spotify is meant for music and podcasts, I included questions related to music to get a more holistic view of app usage.

-Either way, both interviews were very helpful in reaching my goal – to understand users.
+Either way, both interviews were helpful in reaching my goal – to understand users.

-Due to Spotify being an app that does both music and podcasts, naturally, we cannot compare directly with Apple and Google podcasts that focuses on podcasts specifically.
-However, there are still many things we can learn – i.e. large podcast covers, layout of information, etc.
+Due to Spotify being an app that does both music and podcasts, we cannot compare directly with Apple and Google podcasts that focuses on podcasts specifically.
+However, there are still things we can learn from (i.e. layout of information) and consider if they are helpful to the user.

 People might not be using an app because it’s better than its competitors.
-Many people use Spotify podcasts because they use music on it already, so it’s convenient to have everything in one place.
+Many people use Spotify podcasts because they use Spotify music already, so it’s more convenient.

 Gains